 What we have done so far:

-Funding for a full time nurse
+Funding for a full-time nurse and small medical clinic

-Funded construction for 3 classrooms
+Funded the construction of 3 classrooms

 Check out the current status of the build